QUANTUM STANDARDS & ACTIVITIES

 Quantum information technology is an emerging field that is attracting attention from a variety of industries for a broad range of applications.
 The field includes quantum computing, communications, sensing, and other areas.
 The field has been identified as a priority for commercial and government purposes in and between many countries.
 As such, the IEEE Standards Association (IEEE SA) facilitates the development of the quantum standards listed below.
-Click here for information on developing IEEE standards.

 This standard defines the Software-Defined Quantum Communication (SDQC) protocol that enables configuration of quantum endpoints in a communication network in order to dynamically create, modify, or remove quantum protocols or applications.